vesterheim/vesterheim.github.io/join-give/annual-fund/index.md

 How Does the Annual Fund Help?
 ------------------------------
-Below are the highlighted ways in which your dollars provide for a little bit of everything.
+Below are highlights of the ways in which your dollars provide for a little bit of everything.

 ### Collections and Research
 {: .heading--black--mixed-case }